khrona/Navi/README.md

 ## Dependencies

-This version depends on Awesomium 1.6.2 and Ogre 1.7.2
+This version depends on Awesomium 1.6.2, Ogre 1.7.2, and Visual Studio 2008.

-You will need to install the Ogre3D SDK (make sure it registers the OGRE_HOME environment path) and unzip the Awesomium SDK to the following path:
+1. You will need to install the Ogre3D SDK (make sure it registers the OGRE_HOME environment path).
+2. You will also need to download and unzip the Awesomium SDK to the following path:

     dependencies/win/awesomium_v1.6.2_sdk_win

 You can download Awesomium from http://www.awesomium.com/download

+After you got the dependencies installed, just open up Navi.sln and build the solution.

 ## Licensing